yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

         - the 'offset' field can be used here to adjust the include reminders asof date - refer 'Date offset' section.

         - NOTE: It would be unusual to find any (non-recorded) reminders with a Cleared Status - so expect ZERO.
-        - NOTE: Ignored when returning cost basis / unrealised gains
+        - NOTE: Ignored when returning cost basis / unrealised / capital gains

         - WARNING: tax dates on (non-recorded) reminders cannot be calculated.
 The 'normal' date will be applied.
         - WARNING: REFER 'PARALLEL BALANCES' BELOW CONCERNING CALCULATION SPEED

-- Securities: Return Cost Basis / Unrealised Gains options:
+- Securities: Return Cost Basis / Unrealised Gains / Capital Gains option(s):
-    - N/A (default):         Cost Basis is never used
+    - Rtn Value:             [DEFAULT] Cost Basis is not calculated.
+Returns the normal balance.

     - Rtn Cost Basis:        When selected, the cost basis (**as of the balance / asof date) for selected Security accounts will be returned (instead of the normal shareholding).

     - Rtn Unrealised Gains:  When selected, the calculated unrealised gains (**asof the balance / asof date) for the selected Security accounts will be returned.
 This is calculated as value less cost basis.

+    - Rtn Capital Gains:     When selected, the calculated capital gains for the selected Security accounts will be returned.
+The gains calculation is 'simple' and will not identify short/long term gains (for example).
+NOTE: when this option is selected then an extra row will appear, that allows you to select the date range for the capital gains reporting.

+                             > WARNING: The date range cannot exceed the 'balance asof date'.
+Any transactions (gains) after the asof date will be excluded from the calculation!

     - Include Cash Balances: When selected then cash balances on (selected) investment accounts will be included too.
+                             ONLY applies to the 'Rtn Cost Basis' option (not the ur-gains, or capital-gains options)
+                             .. both the return cash option and the investment account(s) needs to be selected for cash
+                             .. if include cash is not selected, then selected investment accounts will generate zero.

+                             > REMEMBER: Cash is NOT specific to any security, it's just cash in the investment account!

+                             > WARNING: Many would not consider that cash should be included, as this is not specific to any security.
+But MD often includes cash for any accounts where there are securities with a share balance.
+MD does not seem to include cash where an investment account has no securities with a share balance.

     >> NOTES:
-        - When selected then calculated cost basis / unrealised gains values will overwrite normal calculated balances ... this is a MUTUALLY EXCLUSIVE option.
+        - Calculated cost basis / unrealised / capital gains values will overwrite normal calculated balances ... this is a MUTUALLY EXCLUSIVE option.
 When enabled, no other calculation type(s) will be included!
-          ...... (no reminders, no other non-security/investment(cash), no income / expense transactions)
+          ...... (no reminders, no other non-security/investment(cb & cash), no income / expense transactions)
-        - There can in theory be future-dated cost basis / ur-gains.
+        - There can in theory be future-dated cost basis / ur / capital gains.
 Let me know how this works out for you?!
         - Current Balance will derive the cost basis asof today.
         - asof-dated Cleared Balance is ILLOGICAL, so uses the calculated asof-dated Balance               ** WARNING **

         - WARNING: REFER 'PARALLEL BALANCES' BELOW CONCERNING CALCULATION SPEED

+        - WARNING: 'Use Tax Dates' will be ignored when returning any of the cost basis options!

+- Securities Capital Gains: This option only appears when return capital gains is selected.

 - INC/EXP Date Range: Income/Expense Categories need a date range to provide a balance.
                       Otherwise they have entries for all dates.
 (Details below)